bruisemyego/Krunker-checker/README.md

-# Krunker Account Checker V2
+# Krunker Account Checker V2, Get it to 10 stars for profile fetching and more

 Account checker for Krunker.io with proxy support and captcha solving.